MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 ]
 ```

 We haven't create any specific groups in Keycloak or specify rights in Otoroshi for him.
 In this case, the use received the default Otoroshi rights at his connection.
-We can see that he can navigate on the default Organization and Teams (which are two resources created by Otoroshi at the boot) and that he have the full access (`r`: Read, `w`: Write, `*`: read/write) on its.
+The user can navigate on the default Organization and Teams (which are two resources created by Otoroshi at the boot) and have the full access on its (`r`: Read, `w`: Write, `*`: read/write).

 In the same way, you'll find all users connected to a private Otoroshi app when navigate on the @link:[`Private App View`](http://otoroshi.oto.tools:8080/bo/dashboard/sessions/private) or using the cog at the top of the page.